Christos-Papoulas/laravel-docker/README.md

-# Simple Dockerized Application for PHP 8.3, XDebug, NGINX, mariadb
+# Simple Dockerized Application for PHP 8.4, XDebug, NGINX, mariadb

-This is a simple docker-compose file for installing PHP, Mariadb and nginx
+This is a simple docker compose file for installing PHP, Mariadb and nginx
-- PHP version: **8.3.2**
+- PHP version: **8.4.1**
 - Mariadb version: **10.0.22**
 - Composer version: **2.6.6**
 - Nginx: **alpine**